amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

        </ParameterList>
      </ParameterList>

+This example includes all four types of boundary conditions.
+The boundary of a square domain is split into six pieces.
+Constant function is used for simplicity and can be replaced by any of the other available functions.

 The above boundary conditions are the four major models supported by Amanzi.
 In addition to that each model may support a few submodels.
 A submodel is defined by additional parameters described below.
 Mix and match of parameters is allowed.